 Hands-On: Sometimes there may be manual techniques that are helpful for increasing joint or soft tissue mobility or decreasing pain.
 Some techniques may be external over the hips, spine or buttocks; others may be in the genital region, externally and/ or internally.
 Some of our assessment and treatment techniques require a hands-on approach.
 We may also use manual cues to help you learn a new movement pattern or task.
 Any of the manual techniques applied in the clinic may be shown to you or a partner to perform at home as part of the complete plan to meet your goals.

 Home Program: Of course, it wouldn’t be physical therapy without some home work.
 Our goal in clinic is to further your ability to manage your symptoms by empowering you (and your partner, when appropriate) with the tools necessary for self-care from the first visit to the last.
+Dilators, vibration and other modalities may help you gradually improve comfort during intimacy.
 Your therapist may temporarily modify your current exercise routine in order to focus on your specific needs.
-Relaxation breathing, aerobic exercise, lengthening, strengthening and/ or coordination exercises and a graded, progressive start or return to sexual activity are all part of a comprehensive plan to get you on track.
+Relaxation breathing, aerobic exercise, lengthening, strengthening and/ or coordination exercises and a graded start or return to sexual activity are all part of a comprehensive plan to get you on track.